-We hadn’t paid much thought to road rules other than speeds we should be travelling at but its important to know what you are required to have in the vehicle and also whether the country has tolls or vignettes.
+We hadn’t paid much thought to road rules other than the speeds we should be travelling at, but it’s important to know what you are required to have in the vehicle and also details about the country’s toll system.

-Another of the top motorhome tips: check out the EU requirements here before you arrive.
+Another of our top motorhome tips: Check out the EU requirements here before you arrive.

 There is a wide variety of tolls and vignettes required throughout Europe.
 Find the various prices and rules here.

-Some country vignettes can be bought close by toll gates (road signs will indicate where the place is) otherwise you may need to buy in a gas station shop and some countries require to register online.
+Some country vignettes can be bought close by toll gates (road signs will indicate where the place is) otherwise, you may need to buy in a gas station shop, and some countries require you to register online.

 (Pay careful attention to this – we had to do a detour which took us very briefly into Austria (10 minutes) and we were stopped by the police and issued a 120 euro fine for not having a vignette.
 Similarly, in Hungary, we hadn’t realised we needed a vignette and faced another 120 euro fine waiting for us when we dropped the motorhome back to the rental depot in Germany.
 This is one of those motorhome driving tips I would have loved to know about beforehand.)